-Some Android TV Boxes are sold at a break-even price-point such as the Fire TV and Fire TV Stick in hopes that the consumer will purchase other items down the road from the distributor, in this case Amazon.
+Some Android TV Boxes are sold at a break-even price-point such as the Fire TV and Fire TV Stick in hopes that the consumer will purchase other items down the road from the distributor, in this case, Amazon.

-Unfortunately, most manufacturers don’t have the marketing power to do this like Amazon does.
+Unfortunately, most manufacturers don’t have the marketing power to do this as Amazon does.
 The NVIDIA SHIELD is a prime example as the price is over double of what you would purchase the Amazon Fire TV Stick 4K for.

 Below you will find what I feel is the best Android TV Box and I will also list some honorable mentions as well.